-Pendant Registration
+LCD Pendant Registration

-Before continuing the setup of your SHARK HD CNC, register your machine online by navigating your web browser to NextWaveCNC.com.
+Before continuing the setup of your SHARK SD110/ SD120 machine, register it online by navigating your web browser to NextWaveCNC.com.
 Click on the PRODUCT REGISTRATION tab at the top of the screen (see above).

-Once you complete the registration the unlock code will display on your computer screen.
-(An account confirmation will also be sent to you email.)
-Use the number keys on the Pendant to enter your Unlock (Access) Code.
+Once you complete the registration, create a customer account and follow the instructions to generate a unique code that will unlock your LCD Pendant.
+You will also receive the code in your email inbox.
+Use the number keys on the LCD Pendant to enter your Unlock (Access) Code.
+Press Submit.
+This unlocks the LCD Pendant.

-For complete and detailed instructions on using the Control Pendant, refer to the Pendant User's manual.
+For complete and detailed instructions on using the LCD Pendant, refer to the LCD Pendant Owner's manual.